-A lifetime mortgage is a form of equity release product for those over age 55 that works similarly to a remortgage but interest and monthly repayments are accrued and paid back when you die or move into a care home.
+A lifetime mortgage is a form of equity-release product for those over 55 that works similarly to a remortgage but interest and monthly repayments are accrued and paid back when you die or move into a care home.

-Another equity release option is a home reversion plan.
-These provide cash to borrowers over 60 in return for a portion or your whole property and can often provide larger amounts than a lifetime mortgage.
+Another equity-release option is a home reversion plan.
+These provide cash to borrowers over 60 in return for a portion or their whole property and can often provide larger amounts than a lifetime mortgage.
 You can continue living in the property until you die or move into a care home.
-Read our article 'What is equity release and how does it work'.
+Read our article "What is equity release and how does it work?"

 Remortgaging may be easier than getting a new mortgage if you have a lot of equity.
 It may be easier to pass a mortgage application with less income as the equity in your property could be used for a larger deposit which could mean a lower value loan and cheaper repayments to be assessed for.

 A property portfolio is often used to supplement retirement income and over 65s can still apply for a buy-to-let mortgage depending on the lender’s maximum lending age.
 For example, The Mortgage Works has a maximum age of 70 for new landlords and no upper age limit for experienced ones.

 A buy-to-let application is considered on an interest-only basis rather than assessing if you can afford the full repayments and is more focused on the rental income that the property achieve rather than the borrower profile, so it may be an easier process than a standard mortgage.

 How to get the best mortgage deal for over 65s